kamtoeddy/ivo/docs/ts_versioned_docs/version-1.9.0/definitions/dependents.md

 ---
-title: "Dependent Properties"
+title: "Dependents"
+sidebar_position: 2
 ---

-# Dependent Properties
+# Dependents

-Any external attempt to modify the value of the a dependent property will be ignored; making it's value solely modifiable via their resolver functions.
+Dependent properties are resolved automatically from other properties.
+Any external attempt to change their value is ignored; their value is solely modifiable through their resolver function.

-One such property `must` have the following rules:
+## Defining a dependent

+A dependent field requires three rules:

-- **default**: This is a [value or function](./defaults.md#default-values) that will be used as (or used to generate a) default value for the said property
+- `default`: a value or function used as (or to generate) the default value
-- **dependsOn**: At least one other property or [`virtual`](./virtuals.md#virtual-properties) of your model it should depend on.
-It could be a string or an array of properties.
+- `dependsOn`: at least one other property or virtual the field depends on
-- **resolver**: A function (sync or async) that would be invoked to generate the said property's new value when any of it's dependencies changes.
-This function is invoked after the last validation step (post-validaton) and [sanitizers](./virtuals.md#sanitizer) have been run.
-  > N.B: if the resolver happens to throw an error, the value of the property will be `null` at creation but if this happens during an update, the property will be ignored

-Dependent properties could also be used in combination with other rules like [**readonly**](./readonly.md), [**life cycle handlers**](../life-cycles.md#life-cycle-handlers), etc. but **`cannot be required`**

-Example:
+- `resolver`: a sync/async function that produces the new value when a dependency changes

 ```ts
 import { Schema, type IvoSummary } from "ivo";